11/7/2024

 Senior Director of Investor Relations

 Thank you and good afternoon, everyone.
-This is Aaron Ovaria, Senior Director of Investor Relations at Fortinet.
-I am pleased to welcome everyone to our call to discuss Fortinet financial results for the third quarter of 2024.
-Joining me on today's call are Ken Zee, Fortinet's founder, chairman, and CEO, Keith Jensen, our CFO, John Whittle, our COO, and Christiane Algard, our CAO and sales operations leader.
-This is a live call that will be available for replay via webcast on our Investor Relations website.
-Ken will begin our call today by providing a high-level perspective on our business.
-Keith will then review our financial and operating results for the third quarter of 2024 before providing guidance for the fourth quarter of 2024 and updating the full year.
+This is Aaron Ovadia, Senior Director of Investor Relations at Fortinet.
+I am pleased to welcome everyone to our call to discuss Fortinet's financial results for the third quarter of 2024.
+Joining me on today's call are Ken Zee, Fortinet's founder, chairman, and CEO, Keith Jensen, our CFO, John Whittle, our COO, and Christiane Olgaard, our CAO and sales operations leader.
+This is a live call that will be available for replay via webcast on our investor relations website.
+Ken will begin our call today by providing a high-level perspective on our business and Keith will then review our financial and operating results for the third quarter of 2024 before providing guidance for the fourth quarter of 2024 and updating the full year.
 We will then open the call for questions.
 During the Q&A session, we ask that you please limit yourself to one question and one follow-up question to allow others to participate.
-Before we begin, I'd like to remind everyone that on today's call, we will be making forward-looking statements, and these forward-looking statements are subject to risks and uncertainties which could cause actual results to differ materially from those projected.
-Please refer to our STC filings, in particular, the risk factors in our most recent Form 10-K and Form 10-Q for more information.
-All forward-looking statements reflect our opinions only as of the date of this presentation, and we undertake no obligation and specifically disclaim any obligation to update forward-looking statements.
-Also, all references to financial metrics that we make on today's call are non-GAAP, unless otherwise stated.
-Our GAAP results and GAAP to non-GAAP reconciliations are located in our earnings press release and in the presentation that accompany today's remarks, both of which are posted on our investor relations website.
+Before we begin, I'd like to remind everyone that on today's call, We will be making forward-looking statements and these forward-looking statements are subject to risks and uncertainties which could cause actual results to differ materially from those projected.
+Please refer to our SDC filings, in particular the risk factors in our most recent Form 10-K and Form 10-Q for more information.
+All forward-looking statements reflect our opinions only as of the date of this presentation and we undertake no obligation and specifically disclaim any obligation to update forward-looking statements.
+Also, all references to financial metrics that we make on today's call are non-GAAP unless otherwise stated.
+Our GAAP results and GAAP to non-GAAP reconciliations are located in our earnings press release and in the presentation that accompanied today's remarks, both of which are posted on our investor relations website.
 The prepared remarks for today's earnings call will be posted on the quarterly earnings section of our investor relations website following today's call.
-Lastly, all references to growth are on a -over-year basis, unless otherwise noted.
+Lastly, all references to growth are on a year-over-year basis unless otherwise noted.
 I will now turn the call over to Ken.

 speaker